Yes, wecashanycar buys any car regardless of its condition.

 These models are the epitome of the classic Audi.
 They not only have turbocharged engines but have leading technology and sporty looks that are associated with the Audi brand.
 Most Audi lovers will agree that the Quattro was an amazing drive and top performers amongst most Audis.
 They are still very popular even though production stopped ages ago.

 The RS2 Avant was designed for speed and this is why it is often viewed as a luxury car instead of the hatch wagon.
-Covering 60 miles in 4.8seconds, this car is faster than sports giants such as the Maserati Granturismo and McLaren F1.
-The fact that it was sold in only 5 markets namely Brazil, Europe, Hong Kong, New Zealand and South Africa made it even more rare and valuable with current market price estimates being $18k.
+Covering 60 miles in 4.8 seconds, this car is faster than sports giants such as the Maserati Granturismo and McLaren F1.
+The fact that it was only sold in five markets, namely Brazil, Europe, Hong Kong, New Zealand and South Africa made it even more rare and valuable with current market price estimates standing at $18k.

 The Audi 100 (1968-1980)

 In its recent celebration of 100 years, the Audi Group showcased 15 of the Audi 100 models.
-This classic model is credited to have revived the production of Audi cars and was secretly developed by Ludwig Kraus, the Technical Director at Auto Union GmbH in the 1960s.
-At the time, Audi had been acquired by Volkswagen AG and production focused mainly on VW Beetles.
+This classic model is credited with the production revival of Audi cars and was secretly developed by Ludwig Kraus, the Technical Director at Auto Union GmbH in the 1960s.
+At the time, Audi had been acquired by Volkswagen AG and production focussed mainly on VW Beetles.

-Its production attracted a lot of attention mainly because it featured a number of technical innovations and groundbreaking designs including the first fully galvanized body and the world’s best aerodynamics value.
+Its production attracted a lot of attention, mainly because it featured a number of technical innovations and groundbreaking designs including the first fully galvanised body and the world’s best aerodynamics value.
 Besides winning fans’ hearts, the Audi 100 was also crowned “Car of the Year” twice and won the “Golden Steering Wheel” award five times.

 The 2000 R8 Le Mans Prototype

-Audi first entered the Le Mans 24 hour race in 1999 and quickly took center stage with the R8 Le Mans Prototype, winning 5 of the 7 24-hr races.
+Audi first entered the Le Mans 24 hour race in 1999 and quickly took centre stage with the R8 Le Mans Prototype, winning five of the seven 24-hr races.
 The R8 Le Mans Prototype also won 63 of the 79 races, retaining the top spot at the American Le Man Series from 2000 to 2006.
-Some of the greatest features of this car include the carbon fiber and aluminum chassis, brilliant suspension and V8 twin turbo engine.
+Some of the greatest features of this car include the carbon fibre and aluminium chassis, brilliant suspension and V8 twin turbo engine.

 The Audi A4 (1996-2001)